Demi Monde Bizarros

 Demi Monde Bizarros subtitled "Songs about sex, satan and sado-masochism" is the fourth and last album by the Swedish metal band Notre Dame, released with two different covers.
 The album has 14 songs and it closes with two live tracks, one of them being a cover song, that fit the studio tracks quite well and re-enforce the theatrical atmosphere even more.

+Critical reception

+AllMusic called the album "astonishingly fun" and noted the track "My Ride into Afterlife" as a "bona fide classic".
+Vampster gave a positive review but said the compositions are weaker than on previous albums.
+Metal.de highlighted the tracks "Munsters!" and "My Ride into Afterlife" but called the album overall above average.